Haisla language: Sociolinguistics

+Chinook Jargon

 Due to the large number of language groups on the Northwest Coast, there was a great deal of contact through trade and cultural exchange.
 This excess of communication eventually led to the creation of a special "trade language".
 Called Chinook Jargon, Haisla adopted multiple words from this language such as gʷasáu, or pig.
 Other words, such as lepláit ~ lilepláit, meaning 'minister, priest', reflect how contact with missionaries affected the language as a whole.
-The majority of adopted words were for 'new' objects, pre-existing words such as gewedén, or horse, were not overwritten.
+The majority of adopted words were for 'new' objects, so pre-existing words such as gewedén, or horse, were not overwritten.